aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Setting up Aiven for ClickHouse
 +++++++++++++++++++++++++++++++

 We recommend you use `Aiven for ClickHouse <https://aiven.io/clickhouse>`_ when following this tutorial.
-If you still don't have Aiven account, `register over here <https://console.aiven.io/signup>`_.
+If you still don't have an Aiven account, `register over here <https://console.aiven.io/signup>`_.
 You'll get free credits that you can use for this tutorial.

-Once you're logged into  Aiven platform, click on **Create service** and follow the wizard to set up the preferences.
+Once you're logged into the Aiven platform, click on **Create service** and follow the wizard to set up the preferences.

-We also have `a documentation <https://docs.aiven.io/docs/products/clickhouse/getting-started>`_  for detailed instructions.
+We also have `documentation <https://docs.aiven.io/docs/products/clickhouse/getting-started>`_  for detailed instructions.

 Loading data
 ++++++++++++++